 Our unique expertise and caring staff make LifeScape the best in the region.

 - Brain injury

 - Congenital brain malformations

 - Spinal cord injury, spina bifida, and other spinal cord conditions

 - Gait abnormalities/problems with walking

 - Baclofen pump management

-- Injections for severe spasticity (Medications may include botulism toxin and phenol.)
+- Injections for severe spasticity (Medications may include botulism toxin.)

 - Medication management